Kruptein/planarally-docs/docs/player/shapes.md

 Independently, a colour for the aura's border can be set.

 :::tip Lights & Spells
-Use angles and colours to indicate lights worn by the character and borders to indicate reach of spells centered on you, e.g. *detect magic* or *invisibility purge*.
+Use angles and colours to indicate lights worn by the character and borders to indicate reach of spells centered on you, e.g. _detect magic_ or _invisibility purge_.
 You can also use this to remind yourself of special attack reach etc.
 :::

 ##### Public

-By default any shape or aura is only visible to the DM and any player that has access to the shape (see the next section).
+By default any shape or aura is only visible to the DM and any player that has edit access to the shape.

 Sometimes however you want to show auras to all players, that's when you make the aura public.

-This is especially common for light sources like a torch.
+You would enable this setting for a torch, but disable it for darkvision for example.

 ##### Light source